 Secure Receipt Wallet is world’s first and only end-to-end encrypted tamper-resistant smart receipts and anonymously-individualized loyalty management & marketing platform backed with multiple patents (2019100146 and 2019100775).
-Secure Receipt Wallet includes a suite of products for different stakeholders involved in the issuance and reception of receipts in an anonymous and secure manner, facilitating full GDPR compliance for you and your business.
+Secure Receipt Wallet includes a suite of products for different stakeholders involved in the issuance and reception of receipts in an anonymous and secure manner, facilitating full GDPR and CCPA compliance for you and your business.

 At Secure Receipt Wallet, we exist because we LOVE trees and we hate to see millions of them being killed and turned into paper receipts every year.
 However, we also LOVE humans and especially, we LOVE to protect OUR privacy and anonymity.